BU-CLOUD-F20/Secure_MultiParty/README.md

 # 1. Visions and Goals of the Project:

 ## Vision Statement
 This project aims to deploy a C-based implementation of a 3-party Secure Multi Party Computation program on the Mass Open Cloud under multiple cloud-based and simple bare-metal deployment configurations.
-After deployment, the project will perform performance analysis on the different deployments using some standardized benchmarks, and compare the performance of Secure-MPC on the different deployments.
-Finally, the project will try to optimize the cloud based optimizations and search for possible bottlenecks, tweaks and try to leverage cloud-environment to improve performance of the MPC on cloud.
+After deployment, the project will analyze and compare the performance of these deployments using some standardized benchmarks.
+In addition, this project seeks to optimize the cloud based implementations by exploring the design space options for MPC while search for possible bottlenecks.
+Where possible, bottlenecks will be addressed to improve performance of MPC in the cloud.

 ## Goals
 A simplified breakdown of the project into high level goals includes: